chrismartinjazz/euchre/notes.md

 - [x] Fix bug where pressing enter on blank input crashes the game
 - [x] Left bower displayed as 'j' in tricks table
 - [x] Left bower displayed as 'j' in player hand (when playing a card, not when bidding)
-- [ ] Refactoring of Game and TrickManager to extract Display
+- [x] Refactoring of Game and TrickManager to extract Display
+- [x] Adjust display to refresh each time a trick is played, and for bidding to show cards held by other players (so they gradually decrease in number throughout the hand.)
+Rename so instead of "bidding" call it "player" display or something.
+- [x] Change first display to make clearer who is the dealer (a symbol next to their name) and have their name next to their hand.
 - [ ] Extract BiddingManager from Game
-- [ ] Change first display to make clearer who is the dealer (a symbol next to their name) and have their name next to their hand.
+- [ ] ComputerPlayer move THINKING_TIME to a class instance variable
 - [ ] Refactoring of ComputerPlayer to clean up method length
 - [ ] Update AI and fine tune, add more personality.